HP5

-No. 5 document
+HP5 No. 5 document

 Another sexily juxtaposed cover, a minimalist godsend which Danielle ran across in the final week of production simply by chance.
 MODNESS!
 Planned to use Syracuse's Elliot Mattice but $75 was so expensive; that week he was in town painting the dinosaur band mural at the newest Bar B Cue location.
 Skavoovie's own epitone Ans wouldn't help us.
 Apologies to G. Kramer, another guy we didn't use – he's better suited to drawing Java's™ cups more than HP5 covers.
-What almost came of the recycle
+What almost came of his recycle.

 'Right on Daddy-O'